goschtl/zope/bluebream/website/docs/v1.0/concepts.rst

 The Zope Object Database provides an object-oriented database for Python that provides a high-degree of transparency.
 Applications can take advantage of object database features with few, if any, changes to application logic.
-ZODB includes features such as a plugable storage interface, rich transaction support, and undo.
+ZODB includes features such as a pluggable storage interface, rich transaction support, and undo.

 WSGI